clux/rust-meetup-london/source/slides.md

 notes:
 - better for debugging, can shell in
+- usr locks down pkg manager, but:
-- still all of busybox in there (5MB but 300 utils from coreutils)
+- still all of busybox in there (5MB but 300 utils from coreutils), CVEs
 - ca-certs if you need tls (if you have a service mesh, you might not)

 ---